I. For independent novelists

-Fiction editing is one of my specialties.
+Fiction editing, both literary and commercial, is one of my specialties.
 If you have written ‒ or plan to write ‒ a novel, then whatever your level of experience and whether you intend to self-

 The first step is normally to send me a short sample of your work, so that between us we can decide on the level of intervention that is appropriate and with which you are comfortable.

 A number of levels of editorial treatment are available to self-

 Also known as structural editing, substantive editing or content editing, developmental editing looks at the big picture and may include substantial rewriting.
 It typically includes the following elements: